madewithmu/madewithmu.github.io/_posts/2018-06-22-paperchase.markdown

 Since Mu has a PyGame Zero mode, I thought I'd enter the most recent PyWeek and try to create my first ever game using just Mu and PyGame Zero.
-The theme was "two worlds" and after an ideas generation session with my three kids the concept for a game, called Paperchase, was born.
+The theme was "two worlds" and after an ideas generation session (with input from my three kids) the concept for a game, called Paperchase, was born.

 The blurb for the game says...